 - Wisconsin Apprenticeship is a structured system of training designed to prepare individuals for skilled occupations.

 - Youth Apprenticeship is designed for high school students who want hands on learning in an occupational area at a worksite along with classroom instruction.

 - Job Corps is a no-cost education and vocational training

 program that helps young people ages 16 through 24 improve the quality of their lives through vocational

 and academic training.

 Two Wisconsin Locations:

 - Wisconsin GED/HSED Program.
 Open the doors to your future!
-If you have not completed high school, earn your a General Educational Development (GED) or High School
+If you have not completed high school, earn your a General Educational Development (GED) or High School Equivalency Diploma (HSED).

 - Workbased Learning.
 Students can benefit from participation in educational programs which provide a work-based experience and a more deliberate selection of course work based on potential career interests

 - Wisconsin Challenge Academy, part of the National Guard National Guard Youth Challenge Program, intervenes in and reclaims the lives of 16-18 year old high school dropouts, instilling values, life skills, education, and self-discipline to succeed as productive citizens.